troyhill/TTFF/README.md

-# COPmod
+# Tamiami Trail Flow Formula
-Implementation of a PCA approach to modeling flows into Everglades National Park
+A comparison of multiple approaches to modeling flow across the Tamiami Trail

 # Installation and usage